× FreshBooks App Logo

 4. Bank Fees and Interest

-Running an LLC often comes with significant banking fees.
-You may have to take out startup loans to finance your business, use credit to purchase new equipment, or pay fees to maintain a business account at your bank.
+Running an LLC may come with significant banking fees.
+You may have to take out startup loans to finance your business, use credit to purchase new equipment or pay monthly service fees to maintain a business account at your bank.
 From interest on purchases made with credit to the interest on business and startup loans, interest payments on your business banking are fully tax deductible.
-Business owners can also deduct everyday business banking fees for things like money transfers, new checks, and business bank account name fees.
+Business owners can also deduct everyday business fees for things like money transfers, registration fees, new checks, and business bank account name fees.

 5. Home Office